vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ## How to Install and Run the app

+In this section you will be installing the requirements.
+You will also be downloading a model thats 3.3GB.
+You'll need to have a computer with approx. 8GB of RAM.
+You will also need to have a good internet connection.
+If you have one of the newer M series Macs with 16GB RAM, you will be fine.

 There's a few steps that you need to follow when first installing.
 Normally you only need to make sure Ollama is running, and then double-click a file to launch the app.

 System Requirements